pizzast/basic-blogger-template/docs/index.rst

    <a href="https://github.com/meagusp/basic-blogger-template" target="_blank">Basic Blogger Template</a>

-Blogger template is a easy to code markup structure and design because blogger is have auto generated markup structure by default, but if you need a documentation here it's.
+Blogger template is a easy to code because blogger process xml markup by generating on main site element, but if you need a documentation here it's.

-This guide will help you to understand **blogger markup structure**, and **template section** this will help you to implement your design or adding a features.
+This guide will help you to understand to implement **blogger markup structure**, and **template layout section** this will help you to implement your design or adding more features.

 .. toctree::
    :maxdepth: 1